MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-linux.md

 Microsoft R Client is a free, data science tool for high performance analytics.
 R Client is built on top of Microsoft R Open so you can use any open source R packages to build your analytics.
 Additionally, R Client introduces the [powerful ScaleR technology](../r/tutorial-revoscaler-data-import-transform.md) and its proprietary functions to benefit from parallelization and remote computing.

-R Client allows you to work with production data locally using the full set of ScaleR functions, but there are some constraints.
+R Client allows you to work with production data locally using the full set of RevoScaleR functions, but there are some constraints.
 On its own, the data to be processed must fit in local memory, and processing is capped at two threads for RevoScaleR functions.

 To benefit from disk scalability, performance and speed, you can push the compute context using rxSetComputeContext() to a production instance of Machine Learning Server (or Microsoft R Server) such as [SQL Server Machine Learning Services](https://docs.microsoft.com/en-us/sql/advanced-analytics/r/sql-server-r-services) and Machine Learning Server for Hadoop.
 [Learn more about its compatibility.](compatibility-with-server.md)